Book Consultation

 The Standards

 A CPA compilation report means putting together financial statements from information given by management, with no assurance.
 It falls under the Canadian Standard on Related Services (CSRS) 4200 and is still widely called a Notice to Reader engagement.
 The accountant organizes the data into clear statements but does not verify or audit it.
+This is the service Gondaliya CPA provides.

 Assurance spectrum showing compilation, review, and audit levels in Canada